AbsaOSS/cobrix/README.md

 +----------+--------------------+----------------+
 ```

 This looks good as well.
-The table contains the list of contact persons for companies.
-This data set contains the
-'COMPANY_ID' field which we can use later to join the tables.
-But often there are no such fields in data imported from
-hierarchical databases.
-If that is the case Cobrix can help you craft such fields automatically.
-Use 'segment_field' to
-specify a field that contain the segment id.
-Use 'segment_id_level0' to ask Cobrix to generate ids for the particular
-segments.
-We can use 'segment_id_level1' to generate child ids as well.
-If children records can contain children of their
-own we can use 'segment_id_level2' etc.
+The table contains a list of contact persons for companies.
+This dataset contains the 'COMPANY_ID' field, which we can use later to join the tables.
+However, often there are no such fields in data imported from hierarchical databases.
+If that is the case, Cobrix can help you craft such fields automatically.
+Use 'segment_field' to specify a field that contains the segment ID.
+Use 'segment_id_level0' to ask Cobrix to generate IDs for particular segments.
+We can use 'segment_id_level1' to generate child IDs as well.
+If children records can contain children of their own, we can use 'segment_id_level2', etc.

 #### Generating segment ids